5t0n3/ctf-writeups/2023-lactf/web/zero-trust/README.md

 </div>

 Yep, definitely a stream cipher :)
-Normally this wouldn't be useful information because xoring is really hard to invert, but this isn't normaly crypto.
+Normally this wouldn't be useful information because xoring is really hard to invert, but this isn't normal crypto.
 Based on the `makeAuth` function, we actually know part of the plaintext that's encrypted with AES-256-GCM:

 ```javascript